 Perineal Hernia Repair

 Perineal hernias or 'perineal ruptures' occur when the muscles of the pelvic floor fail on one or both sides of the anus.
 There are various structures that can pass into the hernial sac(s) including loops of intestine, the bladder, the rectum and the uterus.
 Most cases are seen in male dogs that have not been castrated.
-The muscle quality in these patients can be particualrly poor and make repair particualrly challenging.
+The muscle quality in these patients can be particularly poor and make repair particualrly challenging.
 Prostatic enlargement in these patients can also lead to excessive straining during defaecation - understandably a problem if there is already pelvic floor muscle weakness.

 If operating in an entire male, I always advises castration either some weeks before repair of the rupture or at the same time as the repair of the rupture depending how urgently the hernia needs to be addressed.
 Castration allows the prostate to shrink in size and reduces straining and therefore pressure on the repair post-operatively.
 Since it takes several weeks to shrink down, this is best done some weeks before attempting the repair, but in urgent cases, castration might have to be at the same time as conducting the repair.

 Where pelvic floor muscles are a poor quality, additional muscle will often need to be recruited from elsewhere to plug the space.
-Alternatively, there are synthetic meshes that can be used to help plug the void.